SAP-samples/abap-platform-rap-workshops/rap1xx/rap100/exercices/ex4/readme.md

 ### Excursus: Entity Manipulation Language (EML)
 > The Entity Manipulation Language (EML) is an extension of the ABAP language which offers an API-based access to RAP business objects.
 EML is used to implement the transactional behavior of RAP BOs and also access existing RAP BOs from outside the RAP context.
+>
+> PS: Some EML statements can be used in the so-called local mode - by using the [addition **`IN LOCAL MODE`**](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm) - to exclude feature controls and authorization checks.
+This addition can currently only be used in RAP BO implementations for the particular RAP BO itself, i. e. not for other RAP BOs.
+>
 > The EML reference documentation is provided in the ABAP Keyword Documentation.
-You can use the classic **F1 Help** to get detailed information on each statement by pressing **F1** in the ABAP editors.
+> You can use the classic **F1 Help** to get detailed information on each statement by pressing **F1** in the ABAP editors.
 >
 > **Further reading**: [ABAP for RAP Business Objects](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabap_for_rap_bos.htm)